• Skip to primary navigation

 stack of puff pastry palmier cookies

 Palmier Cookies are a French pastry made from puff pastry and sugar.
 They are great at breakfast with coffee, as a sweet snack, or of course for dessert.
 There are lots of variations with both sweet and savory fillings.
+I love to serve these with other holiday recipes like these Chocolate Almond Clusters or even on a Dessert Charcuterie Board.

-Why I love them
+⭐Why I love them

 • Easy Ingredients - You can find the ingredients at almost any grocery store!